Many furniture shops like to retain their floorstock and take orders

 Centrally Supported Tables

-These are proving to be more popular now days as people tend to be drawn
+most popular design these days as people tend to be drawn to the more

-to the more contemporary designs and because of the more practical
+contemporary designs and because of the more practical elements

-elements associated with not having a leg on each corner.
-Our most
+associated with not having a leg on each corner.
+We are always

 Centrally supported tables can be in all shapes, rectangle, square,